aruba/central-python-workflows/streaming-api-client/README.md

 Upon running the script, if there are issues in decoding the output in human readable format try re-compiling the file in your machine.
 More info on compiling proto files [can be found here](https://developers.google.com/protocol-buffers/docs/pythontutorial#compiling-your-protocol-buffers).

-Please Note: If you decide to download proto files from Aruba Central and compile yourself, read this note.
-Package name might be missing for proto files downloaded from Aruba Central.
-To avoid errors, add a package name to proto file before compilation.
-Package name could be any valid alphabetic string and doesn't affect script execution.
-For Example `package Apprf;` defined in `proto/apprf.proto` file.

 ### Validate WebSocket Key

 WebSocket key obtain from Aruba Central `Account Home -> Webhooks -> Streaming -> Key` expires every 7 days.
 The WebSocket key is renewed by Aruba Central internally.
 To obtain the renewed WebSocket key programmatically without having to visit the WebUI, a REST API endpoint is available.
 This API accepts a WebSocket key and validates it.
 It returns the same key if it is valid otherwise returns the renewed key.